 Roast Defects

-Sources: The Coffee Roaster’s Companion by Scott Rao (2014)
+Sources: The Coffee Roaster’s Companion by Scott Rao (2014); Giesen (website)

 Roast defects are flavor faults caused by errors in the roast process, distinct from defects inherent to the green coffee.
 Identifying whether a cup attribute is a roast artifact or a bean trait requires experience — but certain flavors reliably indicate specific roast problems and have specific fixes. (source: The Coffee Roaster’s Companion by Scott Rao (2014))